uharston/video-challenge/README.md

 ### Dashboard

-In order the create a functional client facing dashboard, it is need to have a record of the historical state.
+In order the create a functional client-facing dashboard, it is needed to have a record of the historical state.
 I was not too sure of the solid use case of typical consumers.
-In this sample project, I noticed that retrieving the same videos from the Wistia API on client load.
-It would be safe to assume that I should also have a record of these video in my own server so that I can track my own metrics, and dictate visibility of my video.
-I created a simple Media model with the basic metadata need to associate client side data with my own records.
-Hashed_id is key here. `Server.seedMedia(medias)` is a one time method to populate the database.
+In this sample project, I noticed that retrieving the same videos from the Wistia API on the client load.
+It would be safe to assume that I should also have a record of these videos on my server so that I can track my metrics, and dictate the visibility of my video.
+I created a simple Media model with the basic metadata need to associate client-side data with my records.
+Hashed_id is key here. `Server.seedMedia(medias)` is a one-time method to populate the database.

 The model in Nest.js: